antaresproject/docs/docs/services/webpack.md

 All Bundles are developed to serve one given application View.

 Bundles are named in pretty straightforward way - the name of the bundle suggest the application view, that developer should use it on.
 One exception from this rule, is cache bundle (webpack.app_cache.js) - which should be used in all application views, prior to given view bundle.
-Cache Bundle server the puprose of speeding up the app - it contains all frequently used plugin across all the views.
+Cache Bundle serve the puprose of speeding up the application - it contains all frequently used plugin across all views.

 Location of bundles in the system:
 ```